Seedling Varieties

 Guaranteed Availability

-Lock in rare varieties like Cherokee Purple and Ghost Pepper before they sell out at market.
+Lock in rare varieties like Cherokee Purple and Sun Gold before they sell out at market.

 Skip the Line